 This recipe for Chocolate Layer Cake really is quite simple and easy to mix up and bake off.

 I used a set of five 18cm layer pans that I bought from Aldi a few months ago (and ended up ditching one wonky layer during the process of making this cake).

-Look out for the next Aldi baking sale or buy a layer cake tin set here on Amazon.
+Look out for the next Aldi baking sale or buy a layer cake tin set at your local kitchenware store.

 My tips for this baking part of the process are:

 1. Make sure your layers are even by using a soup ladle to measure the cake mixture into the tins.

 2. Grease the tins well and line the bottoms with baking paper to avoid any trouble in removing the cakes from the pans.

 The trickier part in the whole process was turning the layers into a cake and decorating it “semi-naked” style.

 My cake wasn’t completely perfect, mostly because the sides weren’t absolutely straight.
 I would have liked to see more of the sides of cake coming through the butter cream layer.
 But, hey, practice makes perfect and I now have another excuse to make a cake!